LeBonsBay/EasyReader/README.md

 <li>Let you import PDF files </li>
 </ul>

-The app is intended to be released for Android  (and maybe iOS devices????) devices
+The app is intended to be released for Android  (and maybe iOS ????) devices
 # :sparkles:Installation

 //WIP